TaherM18/LetsChat/README.md

 2. Check out our [Contribution Guidelines](link-to-guidelines) to get started.
 3. Join our community on [Discord/Slack] to connect with other contributors.

+🌟 Let's build the future of mobile communication together! 🌐💬